Recovering shared structure from multiple networks with unknown edge distributions: Problem Setup and Notation

-Throughout this paper, we will make use of a particular technique for recovering low-rank structure that is a standard first step in spectral clustering.
+Throughout this paper, we will begin from the standard first step in spectral clustering \citep{RohChaYu2011}.
 Following the terminology of \cite{SusTanFisPri2012}, we refer to this as adjacency spectral embedding (ASE).
 Given any adjacency matrix $A \in \R^{n \times n}$, with a rank $d$ expectation $P$, write $P = X X^T = \UP \SP \UP^T \in \R^{n \times n}$ where $\SP \in \R^{d \times d}$ is diagonal with entries given by the $d$ non-zero eigenvalues of $P$, and the $d$ corresponding orthonormal eigenvectors are the columns of $\UP \in \R^{n \times d}$.
-The matrix $X$ is only identifiable up to an orthogonal rotation, and we take $X = \UP \SP^{1/2}$ without loss of generality.
-One can view the rows of $X \in \R^{n \times d}$ as latent positions of the vertices in $\R^d$, with the expectation of an edge between two vertices given by the inner product $P_{ij} = X_i^T X_j$ of their latent positions, where $X_i \in \R^d$ is the $i$-th row of $X$.
+Since $P = X X^T = X Q (XQ)^T$ for orthogonal $Q \in \R^{d \times d}$, the matrix $X$ is only identifiable up to an orthogonal rotation.
+Thus, we take $X = \UP \SP^{1/2}$ without loss of generality.
+One can view the rows of $X \in \R^{n \times d}$ as latent positions in $\R^d$ associated with the vertices, with the expectation of an edge between nodes $i$ and $j$ given by the inner product $P_{ij} = X_i^T X_j$ of their latent positions, where $X_i \in \R^d$ is the $i$-th row of $X$.
 This view motivates the random dot product graph model \citep{RDPGsurvey}, in which the latent positions are first drawn i.i.d.\ from some underlying distribution on $\R^d$ and edges are generated independently conditioned on the latent positions.
-The natural estimate of the matrix $X = \UP \SP^{1/2}$ is
+The natural estimate of the matrix $X = \UP \SP^{1/2}$ is then

 where the eigenvalues in $\SA$ and eigenvectors in $\UA$ now come from $A$ rather than the unknown $P$.
-One can show that under appropriate conditions, $\Xhat$ recovers the matrix $X$ up to an orthogonal rotation that does not affect the estimate $\Phat = \Xhat \Xhat^T$.
+One can show that under appropriate conditions, the ASE recovers the matrix $X$ up to an orthogonal rotation that does not affect the estimate $\Phat = \UA \SA \UA^T \in \R^{n \times n}$.